No Fee Unless You Win

 Hersh Kirtman Injury Law specializes in medical malpractice cases and is dedicated to fighting for the rights of those who have suffered harm due to negligence.
 With years of experience and a proven track record of success, our team of skilled attorneys understands the complexities of medical malpractice laws in Florida.
 We will work tirelessly to retrieve the compensation you deserve.

 When patients are admitted to a hospital, they trust the healthcare professionals to provide competent care.
 Unfortunately, there are instances when patients develop bed sores during their hospital stay.
 These painful and potentially dangerous sores can lead to complications and extended recovery times.
-In Florida, the question arises: is the development of bed sores during a hospital stay considered medical malpractice?
+In Florida, the question arises: Is the development of bed sores during a hospital stay considered medical malpractice?

 Florida has specific laws in place to address medical malpractice claims.
 The Florida Medical Malpractice Act establishes certain requirements and procedures for filing a medical malpractice lawsuit.
 It is essential for individuals who believe they have suffered harm due to medical negligence to consult with an experienced medical malpractice attorney who can assess the situation, gather evidence, and guide them through the legal process.

 In Florida, the statute of limitations for filing a medical malpractice claim is generally two years from the date the injury occurred or should have been discovered.
 However, there are exceptions to this rule, such as cases involving fraud, concealment, or minors.
-It is crucial to consult with an experienced medical malpractice attorney to ensure compliance with the statute of limitations.
+It is crucial to consult with an experienced Boca Raton medical malpractice attorney to ensure compliance with the statute of limitations.

 To succeed in a medical malpractice claim related to bed sores, the plaintiff must prove four essential elements: